FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Authorization Code grant

 This is the most common OAuth grant and also the most secure.
-It relies on a user interacting with a browser (Chrome, Firefox, Safari, etc.) in order to handle OAuth modes 1 though 6 above.
+It relies on a user interacting with a browser (Chrome, Firefox, Safari, etc.) in order to handle OAuth modes 1 through 6 above.
 This grant requires the interaction of a user, so it isn't usable for the **Machine-to-machine authorization** mode.
 All of the interactive modes we covered above involve the same parties and UI, except when a "permission grant screen" is displayed.

 A few terms we need to define before we dive into this grant.